FORMER BC Family Relations Act

 Best Interests of the Child

-The act makes the best interests of the child the only consideration when decisions affecting the child are made.
+The Family Law Act makes the best interests of the child the only consideration when decisions affecting the child are made.
 The act expands the best interests of the child test to include:

 the history of care of the child;

 the impact of family violence on the child’s safety, security or well-being;

 the child’s views, unless it would be inappropriate to consider them; and